remore/burn/README.md

 ### Requirements

-- Ruby 1.9.1 and up
+- Ruby1.9.1+
-- gcc(for non-windows user)
+- gcc(for windows user this is not required)

 ## Getting Started